top of page

 Nonetheless, available scholarship exploring the current innovations and challenges encountered by those religious groups are relatively few.
 Compared to Catholic communities in Europe, the Americas, and Africa, research on Asian Catholics remains limited.
 And even when scholarship on Asian Catholics has made important contributions to the understanding of ethnic and national realities, there have not been sustained efforts to situate these academic works in a regional or global context to understand transborder dynamics as well as the transformation of world Catholicism.

-ISAC addresses this situation by supporting scholars from various disciplinary backgrounds to develop new research projects that focus on the lived realities of Catholic communities in Asia.
-Concretely, the initiative is organizing conferences and workshops to bring researchers together.
-It generates a database on Catholicism in contemporary Asia, produces podcast series bringing scholarship on Asian Catholics to non-academic audiences, and offers small research grants to early career researchers.
-Ultimately, ISAC intends to become a platform where researchers can exchange ideas, seek collaborations, and offer advice with the objective of enhancing our collective understanding of Asian Catholics and global Catholicism.
-Thus, ISAC seeks to be a resource for researchers, students, journalists, and the general public, offering up-to-date information on scholarly activities and publications relating to Asian Catholics.
+ISAC addresses this situation by generating collaborative research projects, academic panels and conferences, as well as perbualans - an informal online seminar to discuss research papers.
+The Initiative works also at better promoting scholarly work on Asian Catholics through the production of podcast series, roundtables discussing current events impacting Asian Catholics, and The Observatory, a blog featuring short research papers.
+Ultimately, ISAC intends to become a research consortium through which researchers can seek collaborations and exchange advice with the objective of enhancing our collective understanding of Asian Catholics and global Catholicism.
+Thus, ISAC seeks to be a resource for researchers, students, policymakers, journalists, and the general public, offering up-to-date information on scholarly activities and publications relating to Asian Catholics.